 Prior to the issue of the Preliminary View ATVOD had engaged with MNS Media as part of the investigation process.
 During those exchanges MNS Media made two statements :

 MNS Media stated in an email that ...we are not a Video on Demand site - we have video content as part of a site subscription that includes video, pictures, interactive members forum and Blogs.

 MNS Media stated in an email that the address for MNS Media was in Mallorca.

-image of the model and a sample video, along with more still images from photo shoots.
+a still image of the model and a sample video, along with more still images from photo shoots.
 The sites all had a banner which stated it's a massive 2013 promo offer, get 6 sites for $34.99 .
-A user has the option to purchase the promotional offer which
+A user has the option to purchase the

 Once a user had logged into each site the user was taken to a member's area, where the user could choose from a selection of videos.
 The videos were separated into two categories: behind the scenes videos and sexy videos .
 The sites